Center for Municipal Finance

 Shawn O'Leary

-Shawn is a portfolio manager for Nuveen’s municipal fixed income team, focusing primarily on national accounts and environmental, social and governance portfolios.
-Shawn joined the firm in 2009 to start up a research team supporting separately managed accounts.
+Shawn is Senior Vice President & Portfolio Manager at First Trust Advisors.
+He previously worked as a portfolio manager for Nuveen’s municipal fixed income team, focusing primarily on national accounts and environmental, social and governance portfolios.
+Shawn joined Nuveen in 2009 to start up a research team supporting separately managed accounts.
 He previously provided credit analysis for Moody’s Investors Service where he covered a wide variety of municipal sectors, including general obligation, special tax, water and sewer, public power, airports, transportation, municipally owned hotels and other publicly supported projects.
 He began working in the investment industry in 2002.

 Alex Wallace